 The evidence for Neurofeedback for ADHD continues to grow with over 50 peer-reviewed journal articles published to date documenting its effectiveness in treating ADHD’s core symptoms.
 Neurofeedback has been found to be equivalent to stimulant medication in treating the symptoms of ADHD.
 Furthermore, the gains from Neurofeedback were shown to have been maintained after treatment had ended.

-Make an appointment with our Neurofeedback ADHD specialist to learn how this alternative treatment can help with you or your loved one’s ADHD.
+Make an appointment with our Neurofeedback Training specialist to learn how this alternative treatment can help with you or your loved one’s ADHD.